🔥 -20% with code SUMMER20 🔥

 Discover our legal CBD derivatives

-A little culture: the discovery of THCV and THCP
+A bit of culture: the discovery of THCP and THCV

 THCV was discovered in the 1970s.
 The molecule was mainly exploited for legal purposes.
 After its presence was found to be higher in certain African varieties, it was used to determine the origin of cannabis confiscated by police and customs authorities in various countries.